 When to Plant Garlic in Zone 7

-Most types of garlic need a cold period of around two months at 32-50 F. (0-10 C.) to foster bulbing.
+Most types of garlic need a cold period of around two months at 32 to 50 degrees F. (0-10 C.) to foster bulbing.
 Hence, garlic is usually planted in the fall.
-If you have missed the opportunity in the fall, garlic may be planted in the spring but it usually won’t have very large bulbs.
-To trick the garlic, store the cloves in a cold area, such as the refrigerator, below 40 F. (4 C.) for a couple of weeks prior to planting in the spring.
+If you have missed the opportunity in the fall, garlic may be planted in the spring, but it usually won’t have very large bulbs.
+To trick the garlic, store the cloves in a cold area, such as the refrigerator, below 40 degrees F. (4 C.) for a couple of weeks prior to planting in the spring.

 How to Grow Garlic in Zone 7

 Break bulbs apart into individual cloves just prior to planting.
-Place the cloves point side up 1-2 inches (3-5 cm.) deep and 2-6 inches (5-15 cm.) apart in the row.
+Place the cloves point side up 1 to 2 inches (2.5-5 cm.) deep and 2 to 6 inches (5-15 cm.) apart in the row.
 Be sure to plant the cloves deep enough.
-Cloves that are planted to shallowly are more likely to suffer winter damage.
+Cloves that are planted too shallowly are more likely to suffer winter damage.

-Plant the cloves about one to two weeks after the first killing frost up until 6 weeks or so before the ground freezes.
+Plant the cloves about one to two weeks after the first killing frost up until six weeks or so before the ground freezes.
 This might be as early as September or as late as the first part of December.
-Mulch the garlic bed with straw, pine needles or hay once the ground begins to freeze.
-In colder areas, mulch with a layer of about 4-6 inches (10-15 cm.) to protect the bulbs, less in milder areas.
+Mulch the garlic bed with straw, pine needles, or hay once the ground begins to freeze.
+In colder areas, mulch with a layer of about 4 to 6 inches (10-15 cm.) to protect the bulbs, less in milder areas.

 When the plants begin to yellow, cut back on the watering so the bulbs will dry out a bit and store better.
 Harvest your garlic when around ¾ of the leaves are yellow.
 Dig them out carefully with a garden fork.
-Allow the bulbs to dry for 2-3 weeks in a warm, aerated area out of direct sunlight.
-Once they have cured, cut all but an inch of the dried tops off, brush any loose soil off and trim off the roots.
-Store the bulbs in a cool, dry area of 40-60 degrees F. (4-16 C.).
+Allow the bulbs to dry for two to three weeks in a warm, aerated area out of direct sunlight.
+Once they have cured, cut all but an inch (2.5 cm.) of the dried tops off, brush any loose soil off, and trim off the roots.
+Store the bulbs in a cool, dry area of 40 to 60 degrees F. (4-16 C.).